-17.1.1 At non-fixed intervals, the University Assurance Service appoints external auditors to review the fire safety performance of nominated parts of the University.
+17.1.1 At non-fixed intervals, the Internal Auditors appoint External Auditors to review the fire safety performance of nominated parts of the University.
 The terms of reference for these audits is agreed during the tendering process and include, as a minimum, performance against BS 9997 Fire Risk Management Systems: Requirements with guidance for use.
 The audit outcomes are reported to relevant managers and safety representatives, and summarised and reported to UEC and ARC, with identified actions integrated into DCS action plans.